crisprVerse/Tutorials/Design_Cross_Reactivity/README.md

 `addSpacerAlignments` function on our human KRAS `GuideSet` to append alignment annotation of the **mouse** genome.

-In demonstrating this method, we will use the bowtie aligner; we need to specify a bowtie index for the mouse genome:
+For this example, we will use the bowtie aligner, and weneed to specify a bowtie index for the mouse genome:

 ``` r
 # Path of the mm10 bowtie index on my personal laptop: